3. Truth Vortex

 often mean different things by similar phrases.

-He realized, with a touch of sadness and frustration, he'd outgrown the pre-packaged answers of his youth—spiritual fast food when his soul was starving.
+He realized, with a touch of sadness and frustration, he'd outgrown the pre-packaged answers of his youth: empty wrappers when his soul was starving.

 the more his uncertainty grew.